Nxrnoob/HackIndia-Spark-2-2025---Team-Arise/README.md

 ## 🧠 How It Works

-- Extracts text from multiple file formats.
+- Extracts text from PDFs, Word, and PowerPoint files.
-- Uses TF-IDF for smart search & ranking.
+- Uses AI (Gemma2:2B via Ollama) to rank document relevance based on meaning, not word frequency.
-- Implements TextRank for AI-powered summaries.
+- Generates AI-powered summaries tailored to the search query.
-- Gemma2:2B (via Ollama , so any model can be used) provides deep insights & recommendations.
+- Any Ollama-supported model can be used, making it flexible and customizable.

 ## 📂 Supported Formats